kibook/s1kd-tools/tools/s1kd-repcheck/README.md

 -R, --cir &lt;CIR&gt;
 A CIR to resolve references in CSDB objects against.
 Multiple CIRs can be specified by using this option multiple times.
-If "\*" is given for &lt;CIR&gt;, the tool will search for CIR data modules.
+If "\*" is given for &lt;CIR&gt;, the tool will search for CIR data modules automatically.

 -r, --recursive
 Search for CIR data modules recursively.